A Complete Guide to General and Specific Licenses

 How to choose the right license and avoid mistakes?

-OFAC licenses are the only legal way to interact with jurisdictions and individuals under U.S. sanctions.
+OFAC licenses are the only legal way to ensure compliance when interacting with blocked persons, businesses, and jurisdictions under U.S. sanctions.
 The choice between a general and a specific license entirely depends on the nature, scale, and uniqueness of the planned operation.
 Each situation requires an individual assessment and deep immersion in legal texts.

 The key takeaway is simple: amateurism in matters of sanctions compliance is unacceptable.
 The cost of a mistake is too high.
 In any doubtful situation, at the slightest uncertainty regarding the applicability of a general license or when it is necessary to prepare a request for a special license, consultation with qualified lawyers specializing in sanctions law is mandatory.
 This is an investment that protects against multimillion-dollar fines and secures the future of your business.